-(ATF) President Trump on Monday January 18 signed an executive order directing US agencies to prioritize removing Chinese-made drones from American government fleets and to assess any security risks.
+(AF) President Trump on Monday January 18 signed an executive order directing US agencies to prioritise removing Chinese-made drones from American government fleets and to assess any security risks.

 “I, Donald J Trump, President of the United States of America, find that additional actions are necessary to ensure the security of Unmanned Aircraft Systems (UAS) owned, operated, and controlled by the Federal Government; to secure the integrity of American infrastructure, including America’s National Airspace System (NAS); to protect our law enforcement and war fighters; and to maintain and expand our domestic industrial base capabilities,” Trump said in a statement.